shakacode/react-webpack-rails-tutorial/README.md

 1. React 0.11 (for front-end app)
 2. React-bootstrap 0.12
 3. Webpack with hot-reload 1.4 (for local dev)
-4. Webpack ExtractTextPlugin (to extract CSS out of JS bundle)
 4. ES6 transpiler (es6-loader) 0.2
 5. Rails 4.2 (for backend app)
 6. Heroku (for deployment)